Dry eye in dogs

 - A buster collar may be necessary to stop your dog from rubbing their eyes while their medication takes effect.

-Dry eye can become very expensive to treat, especially because it is a condition that needs lifelong treatment.
-It’s very important to speak openly to your vet about your finances, the cost of treatment, as well as what you think is right for your dog.
-There is often several treatment options so if one doesn’t work for you and your pet then the vet may be able to offer another.
+Dry eye can become very expensive to treat, especially because it usually requires lifelong treatment.
+It’s important to speak openly to your vet about your finances, the cost of treatment, as well as what you think is right for your dog.
+If one treatment option doesn’t work for you and your pet then your vet may be able to offer another.

 Always consider insuring your dog as soon as you get them, before any signs of illness start.
 This will ensure you have all the support you need to care for them.

-Can dry eye be cured?
-No, dry eye can’t be cured, but fortunately it can often be well managed with treatment from your vet.
+Dry eye usually can’t be cured, but can often be well managed with treatment from your vet.

 Did you find this page useful?